What is EMDR?

 How many sessions will I need?

-The treatment will consist of several sessions which are 60-90 minutes long, dependent on the nature of the problem.
+The treatment will consist of several sessions which are 60-90 minutes long, dependent on the nature of the difficulty.
 In the case of a single trauma sustained in adulthood, there will be 1 or 2 assessment sessions, followed by 1 or 2 sessions discussing and preparing for EMDR treatment, using some preliminary exercises (e.g. safe place imagery), and at least 1 or 2 treatment sessions.

 The number of actual treatment sessions will again depend on the nature and number of distressing memories or nature of the problem.